IntroductionThe Kaniere Water Race Walkway provides an opportunity for a pleasant bush walk in an area that is rich in history.

 The walkway starts at the Landing at the northern edge of Lake Kaniere and ends at Kennedy Creek on the Hokitika-Lake Kaniere Road.
-Shorter sections can be walked - the most popular option being an easier stretch from the Landing to Ward road carpark which takes about an hour.

 From Hokitika head east 19 km along Lake Kaniere Road, this road meets the lake at 'The Landing'.
 The road forks at this point, the right road heads to 'Sunny Bight' and the other is Dorothy Falls Road which takes you around the east side of the lake past Hans Bay.